abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 [{% asset "deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide/gke drawing.png" alt="Drawing of Kubernetes application design" %}]({{ page.url }})

 Following up on [my last post](https://blog.abevoelker.com/2018-01-18/why-im-switching-from-aws-to-gcp-for-new-personal-projects/) on why I'm switching personal projects from AWS to Google Cloud (GCP), this post will walk through deploying an example Ruby on Rails application to GCP's Kubernetes Engine (GKE).
-You should be able to follow this tutorial without experience with Ruby or Rails (let me know if I fail here).
+You should be able to follow this tutorial without experience with Ruby or Rails (please let me know if I fail at this).

 <!--more-->